 It therefore surprised some living locally when, on December 18th 2014, a planning application was received by Newcastle council’s planners for phase one of the site at Donkey Field to build a mixture of market sale and social rented housing [2015/0008/01/DET].
 This comprised of 40 houses for sale, a two-storey block of 22 flats (described as ‘an independent living facility’), a two-storey block of four flats for elderly people, four bungalows for elderly people and five specialist bungalows for people with dementia.
 The land is owned by the city council and is being developed for the city council and Your Homes Newcastle; the developer Keepmoat Homes specialises in regeneration sites, social housing and building affordable sustainable homes.
 Around 160 homes are to be built on Donkey Field, which the developers have renamed Sheraton Park.

 Following the initial application, and a consultation with villagers, the parish council opted to oppose the application for Donkey Field because it would be additional to the 250 houses on former Green Belt sites and due to environmental factors (traffic issues, contamination of the land and potential Stythe gas leakage from disused mine workings).
 Despite this the plans were conditionally granted in April 2015.
 The December 2015 parish newsletter noted development work had been delayed as a result of legal issues but these were resolved in time for a 2016 start.
-The December 2016 parish newsletter reported the first houses are expected to be occupied by March 2017, but the whole development is scheduled to take four years to complete.
-As expressed on social media, some villagers continue to be unhappy with this development in particular and with the scale of new housing construction in total.
+The December 2016 parish newsletter reported the first houses would be occupied by March 2017 and the whole development would take four years to complete.
+Houses at Donkey Field, now Sheraton Park, are currently on sale for between £139,000 and £257,000 (September 2017).
+As expressed on social media, some villagers were unhappy with the Donkey Field development in particular and with the scale of new housing construction in total.

 “This quantity of construction is completely out of scale with the village.
 It will lead to a 60% increase in scale and will become a construction site for the foreseeable future.”
 No Build Donkey Field Facebook

-Meanwhile work has started on the other sites.
-Bellway are to build 71 houses off Prestwick Road adjacent to the White Swan and had completed drainage and roads in December 2016 with work on house foundations planned for February 2017 (Augusta Drive, planning documents 2015/1673/01/DET; the houses are to be two to four-bedroom, with gardens front and back, and off-road parking).
-Persimmon propose to build around 200 houses to the west of Dinnington Green (The Crest) and start construction in Spring 2017 with houses on sale in July 2017 (planning documents 2016/0956/01/DET; to include smaller ‘affordable’ terraced and semi-detached houses, but about two-thirds will be detached houses – mostly four or five bedroom).
+Meanwhile work started on the other sites.
+Bellway plan to build 71 houses off Prestwick Road adjacent to the White Swan and completed drainage and roads in December 2016 (planning documents 2015/1673/01/DET).
+Augusta Drive is a development of two to four-bedroom houses, with gardens front and back, and off-road parking, being advertised at between £193,000 to £275,000 (September 2017).
+Persimmon are to build around 200 houses to the west of Dinnington Green (originally The Crest but now Augusta Park).
+The plans have gone through a number of amendments and the houses were described as ‘coming soon’ in September 2017 (planning documents 2016/0956/01/DET).
+This development is to include smaller ‘affordable’ terraced and semi-detached houses, but about two-thirds will be detached houses – mostly four bedroom.